jgarcesres/git2jamf/README.md

 ### `script_dir`

-**optional** the directory where the scripts to upload will be.
-Defaults to the github.workdir environment variable
+**optional** the directory where the scripts to upload will be, this would be a subdirectoy in your repository.
+By default it will try to sync all .sh and .py files from the repo.
+So it's greatly recommended to provide this input

 ### `script_extensions`

 **optional** the extensions for the types of files we'll be searching for.
-Defaults to *.sh* and *.py* files
+Defaults to *.sh* and *.py* files. separate each with spaces and no periods. ie `sh py ps1`

 ### `branch_name`